If I had to give you a yes or no answer, I’d say that no, vegan protein powder does not cause kidney stones, especially for most vegan powders.

 In general, there are 4 main types of kidney stones:

 - Calcium stones – This is the most common form by far.
 They are usually comprised of calcium and oxalate (more on this later).

 - Struvite stones – These grow fast and large, and are created as a result of an infection.

-- Uric acid stones – Usually formed as a result of a high protein diet, or dehydration.
+- Uric acid stones – Usually formed as a result of the purines in a high protein diet, or dehydration.
 Can also be affected by genetic factors.

 - Cystine stones – Caused by genetic disorders, but not very common.

 When it comes to vegan protein powder and kidney stones, we care most about calcium stones (specifically calcium-oxalate stones), and uric acid stones.